Sugaryple/site/privacy-policy.md

 - **Security Data**:
   - URLs scanned (for security verification only)
   - Security check results
+- **Crash and Error Data**:
+  - App crash reports and error logs
+  - Domain portion of URLs when errors occur (scheme and host only, no paths or parameters)
+  - Error context information (processed via Firebase Crashlytics)

 #### 2.3 Information from Third-Party Services
 - **Firebase Analytics**: Anonymous usage statistics